walles/ttt/README.md

 ### Make it playable for others

-* Enable picking which multiplication tables to test
 * Give the user 30s rather than 10 questions.
 Let the user finish the last question when the time runs out.
 For stats, show the user's speed in seconds per question.
 Or questions per minute?